 Video of an e-boat

 Here is a YouTube video about an electric Alerion Express 33, which gives you a glimpse of why we love e-propulsion for sailboats.
 This vessel is powered by an inboard DriveMaster Ultra 7.5kW system, powered by two Mastervolt lithium 24/160 batteries with a total of 320Ah of energy at 48V.

 You can see how the near-silent power instantly comes on, without waiting for a diesel to rev up.
-We have enjoyed the same experience during the last five years while ghosting along in our Torqeedo-powered Ultimate 20.
+We have enjoyed the same experience during the last eight years while ghosting along in our Torqeedo-powered Ultimate 20.

 Parallel Hybrids (like the HybridMaster, available from Mastervolt) combine an electric motor with a combustion engine, and represent some of the coolest new technology.
 Use silent battery power to get out of the harbor, and fire the diesel up if you need to fight against a big current or wind.
 Running the combustion engine recharges the batteries using the electric drive.
 The HybridMaster also has “regenerative charging” potential too, so it feeds power back into the battery bank while you’re under sail.
 Owners of hybrid autos, like the Prius, will feel at home with this technology.

 Serial hybrids use an electric motor as the full-time propulsion engine, with a gas or diesel generator to replenish the battery banks (like submarines, diesel/electric locomotives and ships).

 Size of an e-drive compared to a gas or diesel